-Table 7: Statistics summarizing the agreement between machine partitionings, using κ .
-Full data is found in Table 12.
+Statistics summarizing the agreement between machine partitionings, using $\kappa$ .
+Full data are found in Table A.3.

 The first thing to note is that the average agreement between machine techniques over all the used permutations of factor analysis method, feature choice and number of factors retained is -0.2662.
 The agreement between machine partitionings is worse than that which would be expected if the machines simply assigned images to subsets with uniform probability.